Breast Augmentation Surgery Catered to You

 If you are looking for a highly experienced plastic surgeon in East New Jersey and the greater Philadelphia metro area, contact William Franckle, MD, FACS for your personalized consultation.
 Dr. Franckle uses 3-D imaging technology so you can see how different sizes and shapes will look on your own body from different angles.
 You will feel empowered and informed about every step of your procedure and work with Dr. Franckle to set realistic aesthetic goals.
 Call our office at 856-772-6500 or fill out our online contact form to schedule your consultation today.

 Both silicone and saline implants have the risk of rupturing or leaking once placed inside the body.
 Surgery may be required to safely remove and replace the damaged implant.
 Saline implants placed over the pectoral muscle can sometimes cause skin rippling due to a lack of tissue covering the implant, which results in a wavy texture in the skin.
-Some women may experience difficulty breastfeeding after breast augmentation.
 Other risks include reduced nipple sensation, scar tissue, and capsular contracture causing a hardened texture.
 You should contact your doctor immediately if you feel a difference in your breast implant shape after your recovery.